rsimac/pmacars/README.md

 3. Fly

 4. Land.
 Possibly in one piece.
 Shut down the engines.
 Have a cigar.
+Stay connected to the Vatsim.

 5. Start the pmacars: `python pmacars.py <full_path_to_xplane_data_txt> <your_vatsim_pilot_id>`.
 Pmacars will read your vatsim flight data.
 DO NOT exit pmacars.
 It still has to read xplane data file...